sovity/authority-portal/docs/product/user-documentation/Manage Data Space components.md

 #### 1. View a list of provided connectors

-As a Service Partner Admin a user is able to access the "Provided Connectors" page, where all provided connectors are displayed.
-On this page, Connectors are categorized by their types as labels.
+A Service Partner Admin is able to access the "Provided Connectors" page, where all provided connectors are displayed.
+On this page, connectors are categorized by their types as labels.
 The types of connectors include:
 - Own: Connectors registered and maintained directly by the organization.
 - Provided: Connectors supplied by a third-party service partner.
 - CAAS: Connector as a Service - Managed connectors.